roukna/J.O.B-Training-Linux-1/README.md

-# J.O.B-Training-Linux Basic Commands Assignment
+# J.O.B-Training-Linux File Commands Assignment

 ## In this assignment you will first clone this repository to your local computer by doing the following:
 1) click the fork button